criteo/criteo-api-java-sdk/sdks/retailmedia_2025-10/docs/AnalyticsApi.md

-Returns an asynchronous Revenue Report This endpoint is subject to specific rate limits.
+Returns an asynchronous Revenue Report  &lt;br /&gt;  This endpoint is subject to specific rate limits.

 ### Example